Groningen gas field

-The Groningen gas field is a natural gas field in Groningen province in the northeastern part of the Netherlands.
-With an estimated 2,740 billion cubic metres of recoverable natural gas (most of which was already extracted), it is the largest natural gas field in Europe (Note: if not counting Shtokman field offshore Russia) and one of the largest in the world.
+The Groningen gas field is a methane field in Groningen province in the northeastern part of the Netherlands.
+With an estimated 2,740 billion cubic metres of recoverable methane (most of which has already been extracted), it is the largest methane field in Europe (Note: if not counting Shtokman field offshore Russia) and one of the largest in the world.

 The gas field was discovered in 1959 near Slochteren, in the northeast of the Netherlands.
-The subsequent extraction of natural gas became central to the energy supply in the Netherlands.
+The subsequent extraction of methane became central to the energy supply in the Netherlands.
 Virtually the entire country was connected to Groningen gas in the following years.
-Revenue from natural gas production became important in the post-war development and construction of the Dutch welfare state.
-As of 2013, 2,057 billion cubic metres of natural gas had been extracted from the field.
+Revenue from methane production became important in the post-war development and construction of the Dutch welfare state.
+As of 2013, 2,057 billion cubic metres of methane had been extracted from the field.

 Gas extraction resulted in subsidence above the field.
 From 1991, this was also accompanied by earthquakes, which led to damage to houses and unrest among residents.
 It was decided to phase out gas extraction from 2014 onwards.
 The reinforcement operation and damage settlement as a result of the earthquakes are progressing slowly.
 The National Ombudsman called this a "national crisis" in 2021.

 In June 2023, the Dutch government announced that extraction from the field would cease by 1 October 2023.
 Approximately 450 billion cubic metres of gas are thought to remain in the field as of 2023.

 History

 Discovery

-Natural gas was initially mainly a by-product of petroleum, which was more economically attractive.
-In 1948, the Nederlandse Aardolie Maatschappij (NAM), jointly owned by Shell and Esso, discovered a natural gas field in the Netherlands for the first time near Coevorden.
-This gave rise to the expectation that more natural gas fields could be found in the Netherlands.
+Methane was initially mainly a by-product of petroleum, which was more economically attractive.
+In 1948, the Nederlandse Aardolie Maatschappij (NAM), jointly owned by Shell and Esso, discovered a methane field in the Netherlands for the first time near Coevorden.
+This gave rise to the expectation that more methane fields could be found in the Netherlands.
 In the north and east of the country they searched for gas fields, including near the later Groningen gas field.
 In 1954 and 1955, drilling at Haren and Vlagtwedde yielded nothing.
-On 24 October 1955, when seeking oil at Thesinge, natural gas was found in the Zechstein formation, but they drilled 40 to 50 meters too little to discover the Groningen gas field.
+On 24 October 1955, when seeking oil at Thesinge, methane was found in the Zechstein formation, but they drilled 40 to 50 meters too little to discover the Groningen gas field.